coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

 - **Font families:**

-  - Primary font: `'Inter', sans-serif` - For all UI text (loaded from local WOFF2 files and Google Fonts CDN)
+  - Primary font: `'Inter', sans-serif` - For all UI text (loaded from local WOFF2 files only)
   - Monospace font: `'JetBrains Mono', monospace` - For code examples, technical output, and screen reader information display
   - Fallback fonts: System sans-serif stack for general text, system monospace for code
   - Icon font: None.
 All icons are SVGs.